Visualizing Complex Research and Societal Issues in Novel Ways

 The impactmania Team

-Paksy has covered and connected hundreds of people and projects globally.
-Her work has been cited in a number of international media outlets, universities, the U.S. Consulate, and the United Nations.
+Paksy, awarded with the U.S. Embassy Public Diplomacy grant, has covered and connected hundreds of people and projects globally.
+Her work has been cited in a number of international media outlets, universities, two U.S. Consulates, and the United Nations.

 As the Senior Fellow Research and Media at Art Design & Architecture Museum, University of California, Santa Barbara (UCSB) she created and leads the AD&A Museum/impactmania internship program producing entrepreneurial and interdisciplinary learning experiences.

-Previously in the tech industry, she has worked in 12+ countries and speaks Cantonese, Dutch, and English.
+Previously an executive in the tech industry, she has worked in 12+ countries. and speaks Cantonese, Dutch, and English.
 Paksy has served on half a dozen boards, including twice as the President of the Board of the Santa Barbara Symphony.
 She graduated from the Erasmus University, Rotterdam, the Netherlands.

 Jody Turner, Culture of Future, is an insight strategist and writer with a foundation in design communications.
 For sixteen years Turner has advised 200+ brands on project initiatives small, large, local and global in scope.
 Her specialty is innovating to the human experience.
 To date, her favorite work has been with sparks and honey NYC, TrendWatching London, IDEO San Francisco, Starbucks Seattle, Nike Portland, and Apple Silicon Valley.